 Please note that there are Japanese holidays this week.

-Please note that the convention centre closes at 9pm, so please leave the building by 9pm.
+Please note that the convention center closes at 9pm, so please leave the building by 9pm.

 C: The venue also opens at 6.30am.

-Please download the meeting application that is a useful tool.
+Please download and use the meeting application provided by MTG Events.
+This is a useful tool to view room and schedule changes.

 From Monday to Wednesday, lunch is served in the Ohwada room in the Portopia Hotel – South Wing 1F.
-However, as Thursday is the Kobe earthquake anniversary, lunch boxes will be provided on level 3 of this conference centre.
+However, Thursday the Portopia has other events remembering the Kobe earthquake anniversary, lunch bento boxes will be provided on level 3 of this conference center.

 C: Regarding the social on Wednesday evening, buses will leave from the Portopia hotel.
 The other hotels do not have buses, so please come over to the Portopia hotel.
 This is to determine the correct number of people boarding the boat.